FilipTheDev/google-homepage/README.md

-I should write what I learned after finishing this project.
+I learned how to position elements and practise with CSS